-To learn more about how to hack you credit score and take it to the next level, click here.
+To learn more about how to hack your credit score and take it to the next level, click here.

-Your business, especially if it’s providing you with some, or all, of your income, is an important asset to protect and you should consider whether insuring it is the right course of action for your situation.
+Your business—especially if it’s providing you with some, or all, of your income—is an important asset to protect and you should consider whether insuring it is the right course of action for your circumstances.

-Insurance can help provide you with protection against damages, lawsuits and copyright infringement related to your business and is completely specific to what kind of products you sell or digital content you create.
+Insurance can help provide you with protection against damages, lawsuits, and copyright infringement related to your business and can be completely specific to the kinds of products you sell or content you create.

-Look into insuring your business in your local area and see if it’s worthwhile for your business.
+Look into insuring your business in your local area and see if it’s worthwhile for you.